L118 light gun: Other variants

-During the 1970s a third variant, with the L21 ordnance, was developed and prototypes produced.
+During the 1970s, a third variant with the L21 ordnance, was developed and prototypes produced.
 This was for Switzerland and used Swiss pattern 105 mm ammunition.
 It did not enter service.

-The Indian 105 mm light field gun appears to share many features with the UK equipment.
-In the late 1960s India introduced the Value Engineered Abbot variant with the 105 mm Fd ammunition; this led to the 105 mm field gun (India), which appears to have some light gun features in its elevating mass, although its platform is 25-pounder like.
+The Indian Field Gun appears to share many features with the UK equipment.
+In the late 1960s India introduced the Value Engineered Abbot variant with the 105 mm Fd ammunition; this led to the 105 mm field gun (India), which appears to have some light gun features in its elevating mass, although its platform is similar to a Ordnance QF 25-pounder field gun.
 The 105 mm light field gun is much more like L118, although somewhat heavier.

 In 1984, the L119 entered service with the Australian Army named the "Hamel gun" to replace the M2A2.
 The gun was manufactured under licence in Australia for the Australian and New Zealand armies using mostly Australian produced components.
 Plans to produce 105 mm field ammunition were postponed.

 The 105 mm saluting gun: The British Army has a number of dedicated saluting guns for ceremonial purposes.
-Based on the standard L118, these saluting guns are modified to exclusively fire blank cartridges, are not fitted with the APS system and are easily distinguished from the field gun variant by their distinctive bronze green paintwork, chromed muzzle brake and breech.
+Based on the standard L118, these saluting guns are modified to exclusively fire blank cartridges, are not fitted with the APS system and are easily distinguished from the field gun variant by their distinctive bronze green paintwork, chromed muzzle brake, and chromed breech.